 Virgin Media O2 Logo in white

-All the best new premieres to watch on Sky Cinema this month, including a colourful family adventure, a dark relationship drama and a shocking slasher sequel
+All the best new premieres to watch on Sky Cinema this month, including a beloved bio-exorcist, a robot trying to find a new purpose and an unexpected hero taking on a whole roster of baddies

 Published